Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 for from heaven Who will transfigure the body of our humiliation, to conform it to the body of His glory, in

 accord with the operation which enables Him even to subject all to Himself (Philippians 3:21).

 A day is coming when this corruptible shall have put on incorruption, and this mortal shall have put on

-is thy victory?
+where is thy victory?
 O death, where is thy sting?
 The sting of death is sin; and the power of sin is the law.

-This is the testimony of Paul: But thanks be to God, who giveth us the victory through our Lord Jesus Christ (1 Corinthians
+This is the testimony of Paul: But thanks be to God, who giveth us the victory through our Lord Jesus Christ

-This goes along with the complete, overwhelming victory we have in the One who loves us.
+This goes along with the complete, overwhelming victory we have in the one who loves us.
 We are more

-than conquerors because Jesus is the Victor and He is the LIFE.
+than conquerors because Jesus is the victor and He is the life.
 He lives; we live.
 He is victorious; we are

 This is the testimony of Jesus.
 I AM the LIFE!